Structure of the United States Space Force: Field Command

-Space Operations Command
+Combat Forces Command

-The Space Operations Command (SpOC) will be the primary force provider of space forces and capabilities.
+The Combat Forces Command (CFC) is the primary force provider of space forces and capabilities.
 It is responsible for the organization, training, equipping, command and control, and employment of space forces to support operational plans and missions for U.S. combatant commanders.
 It is headquartered at Peterson Space Force Base, Colorado.

 Established on 21 October 2020, SpOC was the first field command activated.
 It was established by the redesignation of the headquarters of the former Air Force Space Command to Space Operations Command.
 It was composed of the 10 deltas and two garrisons activated on 24 July 2020.
 This included the Space Training and Readiness Delta (Provisional) which served as the interim unit for space training and education until the August 2021 stand-up of a full field command.
 SpOC also maintained command of the two launch wings, which were later redesignated as launch deltas in 2021, previously under the Air Force Space Command until the establishment of the Space Systems Command.
+It was redesignated as Combat Forces Command on November 3, 2025.

 The 14th Air Force in Vandenberg Space Force Base, California that was temporarily redesignated Space Operations Command upon the creation of the Space Force was inactivated.
 A new unit, Space Operations Command West (SpOC West), was activated to serve as headquarters of the Combined Force Space Component Command (CFSCC), a subordinate command of the United States Space Command.
 The SpOC West commander also served as the commander of CFSCC and as the deputy commander of SpOC.

 Space Systems Command

 The Space Systems Command (SSC) is becoming responsible for developing, acquiring, and fielding space systems, as well as launch, sustainment, and maintenance of space systems.
 It also advises Space Force science and technology activities.

-The Space Force on 8 April 2021 announced the planned structure of the SSC.
+The Space Force, on 8 April 2021, announced the planned structure of the SSC.
 Led by a lieutenant general, SSC was to be formed by redesignating the Space and Missile Systems Center, Commercial Satellite Communications Office, and other space systems programs offices transferred into the Space Force, being stood up in summer 2021.
 On July 29, Michael Guetlein was confirmed as its first commander by the United States Senate.